Amazon sellers have heard horror stories about what happens when an Amazon suspension occurs. None of them are good.

 Accurate Product Listings

 You also need to make sure your item descriptions are accurate.
-If customers complain that the product they received doesn’t match the listing, it can be a big flag.
+If customers complain that the product they received doesn’t match the listing, it can be a big red flag.

 Order Defect Rates

 The same goes for order defect rates (ODRs).
 If the ODR goes above 1 percent, you may get restrictions on your ability to sell or outright suspension.